Redoubt Road - Mill Road corridor

 Auckland Transport is currently preparing to lodge a Notice of Requirement (NoR) to designate land with Auckland Council.
-Lodgement of the NoR is scheduled for June 2013 and the process will include an opportunity for public submissions and participation in hearings
+Lodgement of the NoR is still to be confirmed due to awaiting outcomes from Auckland Council Transport Committee resolution and Auckland Transport Board approval.
+Lodgement is currently scheduled for early 2014.
+After it is lodged the NoR process will include an opportunity for public submissions and participation in hearings.

-The investigation phase of the Redoubt Road - Mill Road Corridor project is to confirm a preferred route that is safe, meets future needs and provides for all transport modes.
+The investigation phase of the Redoubt Road - Mill Road Corridor study is to confirm a preferred route that is safe, meets future needs and provides for all transport modes.

 The proposed improvements to the Redoubt Road - Mill Road Corridor aim to: